 4. Torre dei Lamberti

 Located on the Piazza delle Erbe, the Lamberti Tower stands at an impressive 84m high.
-Although work on the tower originally began in the 12th century, the octagonal tower floor with its marble arches was only added until 1464.
+Although work on the tower originally began in the 12th century, the octagonal tower floor with its marble arches was only added in 1464.

 There are two bells in the belfry.
 The largest – The Rengo – is a 1557 replacement for the original.
 It was used to call meetings of the city council.
 The smaller Marangona was used to alert citizens to fire.